gpols/Generative-Drawing/README.md

 # Generative-Drawing

-A selection of animation made with P5js.
+# A first-level heading A selection of animation made with P5js.

 Dancing flower (Phase Sketch)
 A version of one of many possibilities of the mathematical rose using sine and cosine.